 Ditch: That Sad Soap Bar

 Muji’s take on a toothbrush holder is the personification of minimalism.
-Simply prop your brush in these colorful stands and relish in the ample sink space you have leftover.
+Simply prop your brush in one of these colorful stands and relish in the ample sink space you have left over.

 Ditch: The Junk Drawer